businesswear around the world

 In the UK, a good suit is a quintessential piece in any businessman’s wardrobe.
 Both quality and craftsmanship are exceptionally important.

-This casual approach has spilled over into tailoring: in professions with no strict dress code, such as creative industries, it's perfectly acceptable to wear clean white leather sneakers, a casual suit, a pale-coloured shirt and a narrow tie.
-A crisp or fine-knit sweater can take the place of the shirt.
-Just make sure the colour contrast between your suit and T-shirt or sweater isn't too great for a smart, elegant look.
+This casual approach has spilled over into tailoring: in professions with no strict dress code, such as creative industries, it's perfectly acceptable to wear clean white leather sneakers, a casual suit, a pale-colored shirt and a narrow tie.
+A crisp T-shirt or fine-knit sweater can take the place of the shirt.
+Just make sure the color contrast between your suit and T-shirt or sweater isn't too great for a smart, elegant look.

-Pale-coloured cotton suits are a little less formal, but very much a part of the modern man's business wardrobe.
-Tailored in colours such as sand, cream or taupe, the gabardine suit has become a timeless essential and is perfect for the summer or warmer climates.
+Pale-colored cotton suits are a little less formal, but very much a part of the modern man's business wardrobe.
+Tailored in colors such as sand, cream or taupe, the gabardine suit has become a timeless essential and is perfect for the summer or warmer climates.
 For a modern look, opt for a slim cut with trouser legs tailored to sit just on the ankle.